 Chinese evergreen (Aglaonema)

-These evergreen perennials are native to tropical forests in Asia.
-In addition to looking patterned and colorful, these pretty plants can remove many common toxins.
-But caring for these plants may require extra attention.
+These patterned and colorful evergreen perennials are native to tropical forests in Asia.
+Caring for these plants may require extra attention.

 Plant care: Water moderately and allow compost to almost dry out before watering.
 Chinese evergreens like high humidity, a little regular misting, and getting repotted every few years.